 - 1. An employee who has been absent on sick leave for five (5) or more consecutive working days shall be required to submit medical evidence substantiating the illness. - 2.
 The appointing authority may require proof of illness of an employee on sick leave, notwithstanding the above cause for disciplinary action under the guidelines herein set forth.
 The City shall have the right to direct an employee on sick leave to its medical provider for physical examination. - 3.
-Absence due to exposure to contagious disease shall be accepted only if the Department of Health has declared the employee exposed and proof of same shall be obtained by the City from the Department of Health. - 4.
-The City may require an employee who has been absent because of personal illness, as a condition of the employee's return to duty, to be examined by a physician designated by the City at the expense of the City.
-Such examination shall establish whether the employee is capable of performing his or her normal duties and that the employee's return to duty will not jeopardize the health of other employees. - E. The City will meet and confer with the Union with respect to Union concerns with regard to the City's policy and practice on monitoring sick leave usage.
+Absence due to exposure to contagious disease shall be accepted only if the Department of Health has declared the employee exposed and proof of same shall be obtained by the City from the Department of Health.
+Only a note from a physician will serve to evidence that an employee has been exposed to a contagious disease within the meaning of Paragraph A, Section 2 above. - 4.
+The City may require an employee who has been absent because of personal illness, as a condition of the employee's return to duty, to be examined by a physician designated by the City at the expense of the City. - E. The City will meet and confer with the Union with respect to Union concerns with regard to the City's policy and practice on monitoring sick leave usage.